junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 2. **Nutrition**

 Does the mother look well nourished?
 Is she anemic?
 If so, discuss ways of eating better.
-If possible, see that she gets iron pills preferably with folic acid and vitamin C. Advise her about how to handle morning sickness (p.
-248) and heartburn (p.
-128).
+If possible, see that she gets iron pills preferably with folic acid and vitamin C. Advise her about how to handle morning sickness ([page 248](#page-248)) and heartburn ([page 128](#page-128)).

 Is she gaining weight normally?
 If possible, weigh her each visit.
 Normally she should gain 8 to 10 kilograms during the nine months of pregnancy.
 If she stops gaining weight, this is a bad sign.
 Sudden weight gain in the last months is a sign of pre-eclampsia.
 If you do not have scales, try to judge if she is gaining weight by how she looks.